Imadberkani/scorescanner/README.md

 # ScoreScanner

-**ScoreScanner** is a Python library designed to accelerate and simplify the process of understanding and quantifying the relationship between features and the target variable in the context of predictive Machine Learning modeling.
+**ScoreScanner** is a Python library designed to accelerate and simplify the process of understanding and quantifying the relationship between features and the target variable in the context of predictive Machine Learning modeling on tabular datasets.

 ## Table of Contents
 - [Key Features](#key-features)